learning-gardens/_critical-interface-design/README.md

 > I want to see us ‘become together in space.’
 A​nd I hope that instead of saying ‘virtual reality’ we could start thinking ‘shared reality.’ ​ There’s an incredible little poem by Audrey Tang (Taiwanese free software programmer, currently the first transgender minister in Taiwan) that’s been particularly relevant to me recently:

-“When we see ‘internet of things’, let’s make it an internet of beings.
+`When we see ‘internet of things’, let’s make it an internet of beings.

 When we see ‘virtual reality’, let’s make it a shared reality.